Most odd degree hyperelliptic curves have only one rational point: Introduction

 But it is impossible to reduce the Chabauty upper bound on $\#C(\Q)$ to $1$ if one knows only the size of the $2$-Selmer group (when it does not force $J(\Q)$ to be finite), because there is nothing to control the position of $\overline{J(\Q)}$ in $J(\Q_p)$.
-Restricting the family of curves to a subfamily defined by finitely many congruence conditions does not help.
+Restricting the family of curves to a subfamily defined by finitely many congruence conditions does not help: such conditions can determine the structure of $J(\Q_p)$, but not the position of $\overline{J(\Q)}$ in $J(\Q_p)$, it seems.

 To solve this problem, we resurrect an idea of McCallum \cite{McCallum1994}, that knowledge of the $p$-Selmer group $\Sel_p J$ and its map to $J(\Q_p)/pJ(\Q_p)$ can sometimes be used to extract a tiny bit of information on the position of $\overline{J(\Q)}$ inside $J(\Q_p)$.
 McCallum used this idea to study the arithmetic of Fermat curves in 1994, but as far as we know, it has not been used since.
 Fortunately, the method of Bhargava and Gross yields not only the average size of $\Sel_2 J$, but also \emph{equidistribution} of the images of its nonzero elements in $J(\Q_2)/2J(\Q_2)$ as $C$ varies (see Section~\ref{S:equidistribution} for the meaning of this), even if one imposes finitely many congruence conditions on $C$.
 We will prove that this suffices for the application of McCallum's idea: we impose congruence conditions to control the position of $C(\Q_2)$ in $J(\Q_2)$ for $C$ with good reduction at $2$, and apply equidistribution to prove that for $g$ large enough (at least $3$), at least a small positive fraction of these $C$ have the $2$-adic closure $\overline{J(\Q)}$ in a favorable position, i.e., intersecting $C(\Q_2)$ in only one point, so that a $2$-adic Chabauty argument succeeds in proving $C(\Q)=\{\infty\}$.